DIT112-V21/group-14/README.md

 # Group-14

-## What are we making?
+**What is this application?**
-We are making an Arduino-powered car controllable through a keyboard and/or a controller.
-We will later add computer vision to it by taking screenshots and analyzing them, allowing the car to recognize the elements in front of it.
+We made an Arduino-powered car controllable through a keyboard and controller, such as an Xbox one.
+It also uses object detection to analyze images, allowing the car to recognize the trees in front of it.

-## Why are we making it?
+We implemented the interface to be user friendly and elegant, making it easy for anyone to use our app.

+**Why did we make it?**
-To experiment with computer vision to help conceptualize self-driving cars.
+We did this to experiment with computer vision and machine learning to help conceptualize self-driving cars.
+This helped us greatly improve our coding skills by using many new and different coding languages.

-In addition, we are making it to test/improve our coding skills and because we felt it’d be manageable and satisfying to complete, a fair challenge.

-## What problem does it solve?
+**What problem does it solve?**
-In current times boredom is the biggest problem for most of us.
-The goal of our app is to overcome that problem by letting the user explore a virtual environment with a controllable car.

-## Technical information
+We used machine learning and communications between different languages in this application to learn and experience how an application works.
+This gave us insight on the basics of applications to help us innovate in the industry in the future.

+As it is now the application can be used to drive a small car around for e.g. delivering small packages whilst informing the driver about obstacles.

-**How will we make it?**
+**How did we make it?**

-Our aim is to develop a desktop application that will be built with Electron (JavaScript).
-The app itself will allow the user to control the car.

-Car’s logic will mainly rely on C++.

-We will use the OpenCV library to analyze and process the car's surroundings.
-Python will be used for this part of the project.
+The application was built using Electron on top of JavaScript.
+We chose to do it this way because we could make use of HTML and CSS for the user interface, which are very easy to use.

+Car’s logic is implemented in JavaScript and the car is controlled by C++ by sending commands through a MQTT broker.

+We used Tensorflow in Python to process the images.
+We chose to use Tensorflow because it has great documentation and because of its speed.

+**Video**
+link

+**Getting Started**
+-> Node.js
+-> SMCE
+-> MQTT
+	-> Suggestion: MQTT Explorer
+-> Anaconda (Python)
+-> Tensorflow

+Setup information can be found on our wiki.